python/cpython/Doc/library/urllib2.rst

    Remove any parents.

-The following members and methods should only be used by classes derived from :class:`BaseHandler`.
+The following attributes and methods should only be used by classes derived from :class:`BaseHandler`.

 .. note::